Macchi C.205 Veltro: Postwar

 Israeli secret services reacted with a bombing in Italy, which at the time was supplying both Israel and the Arab states.
 On 15 February 1947, an SM.95 airliner was destroyed, possibly by sabotage, soon after takeoff from Rome.
 On board were an Egyptian princess, several politicians and an Italian intelligence officer.
 A subsequent bombing was at Venegono on 18 September 1948; one hangar was damaged by several explosive devices, destroying three MB.308 and one MC.205 in Macchi facilities.
 The hangar, not totally demolished, contained several Veltros destined for Egypt.
-All the G.55s ordered by Egypt were armed with four Breda(12.7 mm) machine-guns, and they were brand new; 16 were single-seaters and three were twin-seaters.
-Syria ordered sixteen G.55A (all single-seaters).
+All the G.55s ordered by Egypt were armed with four Breda (12.7 mm) machine-guns, and they were brand new; 16 were single-seaters and three were twin-seaters.
+Syria ordered 15 G.55A; all single-seaters.

 The MM/Snc were: Macchi first batch: 1201–1224; second batch, 1225–1242.
 Fiat G.55A were 91214–91220, 91225–91229, 91221-91224 (G.55B two-seats).

-The last Veltros were delivered in 1951, the fighter serving mainly with No.2 Sqn until the mid-1950s.
+During 1951, the final batch of Veltros were delivered, the fighter serving mainly with No.2 Sqn until the mid-1950s.
 The last batch, 20 Veltros (10 ex-MC.202, six Veltro sr.III and 4 sr.I) were assigned to AMI with deliveries continuing until 29 May 1951.
 The phasing out process was however swift, because the new Anglo-American jet fighters were available at a surprisingly low cost at the time of the official phasing out of the Veltro (around 1951), although the last MC.205 was phased out in 1955.
 The "Folgore" was stricken off register in 1948, with the exception of those C.202 airframes transformed into Veltros.

 An Allied test pilot's opinion

-Captain Eric Brown, Chief Naval Test Pilot and commanding officer of the Royal Aircraft Establishment's Captured Enemy Aircraft Flight, remembered how they were impressed when they tested the Veltro.
+Captain Eric Brown, Chief Naval Test Pilot and commanding officer of the Royal Aircraft Establishment's Captured Enemy Aircraft Flight, remembered how impressed the members of the unit were when they tested the Veltro.
 "One of the finest aircraft I ever flew was the Macchi MC.
 205. Oh, beautiful.
 And here you had the perfect combination of Italian styling and German engineering.
 I believe it was powered by a Daimler Benz DB 605.
 It was really a delight to fly, and up to anything on the Allied programme.
 But again, it came just before the Italians capitulated so it was never used extensively.
 And we did tests on it and were most impressed.
 The cockpit was smallish but not as bad as the Bf 109."